 Holašovice

-Although Holašovice is a UNESCO World Heritage Site, the place isn’t touristy.
+Although Holašovice is a UNESCO World Heritage Site, the place isn’t touristy at all.
 You might meet the occasional fellow tourist walking around, but the place steel keeps that special pastoral atmosphere characteristic of the villages of the period.
 To give you an idea of how tiny the village is: there are only 23 homesteads and the population is 140 people.

 I loved the colourful facades with decorated gables and the small patch of green in the middle of the village, instead of the usual square.